Invoice Scripts

 - If you return

-(empty list): No invoice items will be created (removes default item) - If you don't include
+{'invoice_items': []}: No invoice items will be created - If you do not include

-with items: Only the items you specify will be used (replaces default)
+invoice_itemswith items: Only the items you specify will be used, replacing the default items for that script invocation

 Examples